OpenKneeboard/OpenKneeboard/docs/features/dcs.md

 - The `FA-18C` module in the DCS installation corresponds to the `FA-18C_hornet` aircraft in *Saved Games*

 For example, I put my A-10C kneeboard images in `C:\Users\fred\Saved Games\DCS.openbeta\KNEEBOARD\A-10C_2`.

-OpenKneeboard aims to look for these files in the same location as DCS's built-in kneeboard, however *it is only able to display image files*; it is not able to display any kneeboard pages written in Lua; for example, these **are not supported**, and are unlikely to be supported in any future version:

-- generated charts
-- carrier landing grading
-- built-in kneeboard page that control the aircraft or its' payload

 ## The 'DCS Briefing' Tab